Something BIG is coming

 Along with the obvious benefits, Hubertz and his team believe that the move to robotics has brought Vision Plastics a higher level of consistency, along with significant yield and quality gains.
 “When you’re running a more consistent process,” he says, “you can expect that quality will follow.”

 And it’s paying off.
 Vision Plastics is growing rapidly.
 An 18,600 square foot addition completed in 2013 increased the size of its facility nearly 50 percent and provided more engineering and production space.
 Overall employment has increased as a result of being able to take on more work while remaining cost competitive.
 The company now employs 120 and runs 30 presses (mostly supplied by JSW; many of them electric) ranging in size from 30 to 650.
-Vision has a total of
+Vision has a total of 9 Sepro robots with more on the way.

 In a world where some customers would rather switch suppliers or source offshore than accept price increases, Hubertz sees one other vital benefit in his robotics investment: